hisaume/recallgpt/README.md

 4. Run backend server
 5. Access frontend via backend server

-## No CI/CD or authentication included.
+## No authentication included during the proof-of-concept.
 Manual local development only.

 ---
-For detailed setup and usage, see instructions in each folder as the project builds up.
+For detailed setup and usage, see instructions in each folder.